cycling andalusia

 MY EXPERIENCE

-This trip was far and beyond my highest expectations, especially in the weird times I have ended up travelling.
+This trip was far beyond my highest expectations, especially in the weird times I ended up traveling.

 In southern Spain, and in Andalucia in particular, I have found anything a traveller would hope for, including mouthwatering (and cheap!) food, welcoming and generous people, an impressively rich culture, fascinating traditions alongside gorgeous vestiges of the past, and, maybe most important of all, an outrageously beautiful landscape.